Benefits of Pulses | Right Shift Benefits of Pulses | Right Shift

 Red Lentils (Masoor Dal)

 Masoor dal, or red lentils, is a staple in many Indian households.
 It is filled with fibre, protein, and essential nutrients such as Vitamin A, and C, Folate, Potassium, Iron and Calcium.
 Some of the main Masoor dal benefits include supporting weight loss due to its high-protein content.
 Additionally, lentils may help in maintaining healthy blood sugar levels, making them a good choice for diabetic individuals.
+The nutritional benefits of pulses like Masoor dal also support overall heart health and contribute to a balanced diet.

 Black Gram (Urad Dal)